jcubic/jcubic/README.md

 [How to Promote your Open Source Project with SEO](https://itnext.io/seo-for-open-source-projects-1a6b17ffeb8b)

 ## Wikipedia Expert
 I'm Wikipedia Editor, WikiTrainer, mentor for newcomers.
 My education Wikipedia project is called [WikiZEIT](https://github.com/WikiZEIT).
-I'm also doing [Wikipedia consulations and traing](https://jcubic.pl/wikizeit/szkolenia/).
+I'm also doing [Wikipedia consulations and traing](https://jcubic.pl/wikizeit/szkolenia/) (As part of my consultations, I also offer paid editing).

 ## Tech Stack
 I work with:<br/>